Housing market: Data on house prices, mortgage approvals and house-building.

 Documents to download

-Following the Grenfell Fire in 2017 the Government have taken a number of steps around fire safety, and this Bill forms part of that response.
-It is part of a series of changes by the Government to both fire safety and building safety more generally, with further primary and secondary legislation to follow.
+This Bill is part of a series of changes to fire safety and building safety the Government is taking following the Grenfell Tower fire in 2017, with further primary and secondary legislation to follow.

-The Regulatory Reform (Fire Safety) Order 2005 consolidated a number of different pieces of fire legislation.
+The Regulatory Reform (Fire Safety) Order 2005 brought together different pieces of fire legislation.
 It applies to all non-domestic premises, including communal areas of residential buildings with multiple homes.
 The Order designates those in control of premises as the responsible person for fire safety and they have a duty to undertake assessments and manage risks.
 The Order is enforced by Fire and Rescue Authorities.

-This Bill extends and applies to England and Wales.
+This Bill applies to England and Wales.
 Separate fire safety legislation is in place in Scotland and Northern Ireland.
-Fire Safety is devolved in Wales but the Bill amends the shared legislation, with the same delegated powers applying to English and Welsh Ministers.
+Fire Safety is devolved in Wales, but the Bill amends the shared legislation, with the same delegated powers applying to English and Welsh Ministers.

-The Bill has been welcomed, with public and industry bodies noting the expected increase in enforcement action by Fire and Rescue Authorities as a result of the Bill’s clarifications, as well as an expectation that it will impose greater burdens on the responsible person in multi-occupancy residential buildings.
+The Bill has been welcomed.
+Public and industry bodies expect more enforcement action by Fire and Rescue Authorities as a result of the Bill’s clarifications, and that it will impose greater burdens on the responsible person in multi-occupancy residential buildings.

 The Bill passed House of Commons stages without amendment on 7 September 2020.
 House of Lords consideration of the Bill was completed on 24 November 2020 and the Bill was passed back to the Commons with five amendments.
-A date for consideration of these has not been set at the time of writing.
+One of these amendments sought to restrict the passing on of remediation costs to leaseholders, supplemented by further proposed amendments in the Commons on the same issue, known as the ‘McPartland Smith’ amendments.
+These related to ongoing concern about the cost to leaseholders of cladding removal from high-rise residential buildings.

 Further changes to fire safety law are expected to follow.
-The Government’s consultation on changes to the Fire Safety Order concluded on 12 October 2020.
+The Government responded to the consultation on changes to the Fire Safety Order on 17 March 2021.

 Help for Members of Parliament and their staff